Skip to main content

 Specify to remove history list items for workflows that have a state of Running, Completed, Cancelled, Error or All state.
 The default is Completed if -State is left off.

-Again, you can find more information on the NWAdmin.exe command in the attachment below.
+Again, you can find more information on the NWAdmin.exe command in the attachment at the end of this article.

-If NWAdmin.exe -o PurgeWorkflowData fails to purge the records out of your dbo.WorkflowProgress table, our next recommendation is to use the following SQL script:
+If NWAdmin.exe -o PurgeWorkflowData fails to purge the records out of your dbo.WorkflowProgress table, our next recommendation is to use the following:

 Get-SPSite -limit all | SELECT URL, ID, RootWeb